Baseball at the Summer Olympics: History

+Leslie Mann, a former MLB player and coach of the United States national team, was an early advocate of bringing baseball to the Olympics.
+However, baseball's inclusion in the Olympics was opposed by powerful figures like Avery Brundage, longtime head of the United States Olympic Committee who was elevated to president of the International Olympic Committee (IOC) in 1952.
+Brundage was opposed to the "commercialization" of the Olympics, and believed that baseball, as a professional sport, was incompatible with the amateur ethos of the Olympics.
+Brundage was quoted as saying, "I suspect that if a professional baseball player discovered one day that he could make more money by going back home and laying bricks for a living, he'd go back home and lay bricks."

 After a twenty-year hiatus, Olympic baseball (labelled an exhibition sport/event by the IOC) returned but with tournament formatting (1984 Los Angeles).
 At the 1988 Seoul games, it was termed a demonstration sport.
 Japan defeated the United States in the inaugural tournament finale in 1984.
 In 1988, the United States won over Japan.

 Baseball was open only to male amateurs in 1992 and 1996.
 As a result, the Americans and other nations where professional baseball is developed relied on collegiate players, while Cubans used their most experienced veterans, who technically were considered amateurs as they nominally held other jobs, but in fact trained full-time.
 In 2000, pros were admitted, but Major League Baseball refused to release its players in 2000, 2004, and 2008, and the situation changed only a little: the Cubans still used their best players, while the Americans started using minor leaguers.
 The IOC cited the absence of the best players as the main reason for baseball being dropped from the Olympic program.

 In contrast, Nippon Professional Baseball has allowed its players to compete in the Olympics, and paused its 2021 season for the duration of the 2020 Tokyo Olympics (held in 2021).

 At the IOC meeting on July 7, 2005, baseball and softball were voted out of the 2012 Summer Olympics in London, United Kingdom, becoming the first sports voted out of the Olympics since polo was eliminated from the 1936 Olympics.
 The elimination excised 16 teams and more than 300 athletes from the 2012 Olympics.
 The two slots left available by the IOC's elimination were subsequently filled by golf and rugby sevens in 2016.
 This decision was reaffirmed on February 9, 2006.